khangduongn/OME/ANS_DOCUMENTATION.md

 3. Create a Python virtual environment to install the libraries needed to manage Omero and run the Python scripts:
     `conda create --name ome python=3.9.13`
 4. Activate the virtual environment: `conda activate ome`
-5. Install dependencies using the `requirements.txt` that in the [Github repository](https://github.com/khangduongn/ANS-OME-Scripts)
+5. Install dependencies using the `requirements.txt` that in the source code GitHub repository.
     * `pip3 install -r </path/to/requirements.txt>`, replacing `</path/to/requirements.txt>` with the path to the `requirements.txt` file